 Social media analysis with Azure Stream Analytics

-Learn how to build a sentiment analysis solution for social media analytics by bringing real-time Twitter events into Azure Event Hubs.
-Then write an Azure Stream Analytics query to analyze the data and store the results for later use or create a Power BI dashboard to provide insights in real time.
+This article teaches you how to build a social media sentiment analysis solution by bringing real-time Twitter events into Azure Event Hubs.
+You write an Azure Stream Analytics query to analyze the data and store the results for later use or create a Power BI dashboard to provide insights in real-time.

 Social media analytics tools help organizations understand trending topics.
 Trending topics are subjects and attitudes that have a high volume of posts on social media.
 Sentiment analysis, which is also called opinion mining, uses social media analytics tools to determine attitudes toward a product or idea.

 Real-time Twitter trend analysis is a great example of an analytics tool because the hashtag subscription model enables you to listen to specific keywords (hashtags) and develop sentiment analysis of the feed.